Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Applications

-Finally we compare the forecast performance of models with fixed serial intervals and geometric serial interval distributions for horizons up to four weeks.
-A comparison of average standardized multivariate logarithmic scores over the test period is shown in Figure \ref{fig:logS_horizons_noro_rota} (here we average over 156 twelve-dimensional forecasts for $h = 1$, over 155 for $h = 2$ and so on).
-For norovirus, the full model performs better than the gravity model also for horizons $h \geq 2$ ($p$-values of 0.026 and below), while for rotavirus the differences are again negligible.
-For both diseases and model versions, permutation tests indicate strong evidence that the geometric serial interval distribution improves prediction at horizons $h = 2, 3, 4$ ($p$-values ranging from $< 0.0001$ to 0.027 for the two diseases and model versions).
+Finally we compare the forecast performance of first-order EE models and models with geometric lag weights for horizons up to four weeks.
+Average standardized multivariate log scores over the test period are shown in Figure \ref{fig:logS_horizons_noro_rota}.
+For norovirus, the full model performs better than the gravity model also for horizons $h \geq 2$ ($p$-values of 0.062 and below), while for rotavirus the differences are again negligible.
+For both diseases and model versions, permutation tests indicate strong evidence that the geometric parameterization improves prediction at horizons $h = 2, 3, 4$ ($p$-values ranging from $< 0.0001$ to 0.007 for the two diseases and model versions).
 For norovirus the improvement corresponds roughly to the difference between two- and three-week-ahead forecasts.
 For rotavirus, it is even more pronounced as it corresponds to the difference between one- and three-week-ahead forecasts.
+Also at higher horizons, the GLARMA model yields similar performance as the first-order gravity model, while the na\"ive model performs considerably worse than all other approaches.